Using chopsticks rules in Vietnam

 - Don’t use chopsticks as toothpicks.

 Those are few rules about using chopsticks when having a Vietnamese meal.
-Have fun!
+Let's practice what you've learned in our Hanoi Food Tour to master the skill when you go home!

 By Pham Tuyen